-- (b) for employees whose hours of attendance are shift based, the number of days specified in sub-subparagraph (a) but calculated as the number of hours and reflecting the average normal hours of work over the shift cycle; - (c) for full-time Police Officers- - (i) Constable: 165 hours; - (ii) Sergeant: 187.5 hours; - (iii) Assistant/Inspector: 210 hours; - (iv) Chief Inspector and above: 232.5 hours; - (d) (i) for school principals, teachers, and other school staff so designated by the Chief Education Officer, no annual leave but they shall be entitled to paid leave at their current rate of pay during school holidays, subject to the Chief Education Officer requiring them to stay as required after their school closes or to return before it re-opens in order to complete closing or opening formalities; - (ii) a temporary teacher shall be paid for any school holiday following the terms which he has worked provided he worked a full term otherwise he will not be entitled to be paid for any part of the school holiday save that in order to receive full pay for the school holiday at the end of the academic year a teacher must have worked continuously throughout the preceding academic year; - (iii) teachers who commence work during the year shall receive pro-rated summer leave pay; - (e) for part-time employees, the full-time employee entitlement prorated for the proportion of a full-time position worked; and - (f) for employees on full-time study, no annual leave entitlement but the employee may take normal course vacations while undertaking the course. - (2) The following conditions apply to annual leave entitlements- - (a) the annual leave year is the calendar year and the annual entitlement accrues to the employee at the beginning of the year, provided that on first appointment or on leaving the employment of the government, the employee's annual leave entitlement shall be pro-rated to the completed months of service; - (b) the employee may take annual leave at times agreed with his appointing officer; - (c) annual leave must be taken by the end of the annual leave year, except that the appointing officer may approve the carrying forward of leave to the following leave period in such amount as the appointing officer may determine; in making such approvals
+- (b) for employees whose hours of attendance are shift based, the number of days specified in sub-subparagraph (a) but calculated as the number of hours and reflecting the average normal hours of work over the shift cycle; - (c) for full-time Police Officers - (i) Constable: 165 hours; - (ii) Sergeant: 187.5 hours; - (iii) Assistant/Inspector: 210 hours; - (iv) Chief Inspector and above: 232.5 hours; - (d) (i) for school principals, teachers, and other school staff so designated by the Director of Education Services and for the Sunrise Adult Training Centre teachers and other programme staff so designated by the Director of the Sunrise Adult Training Centre, no annual leave, but they shall be entitled to paid leave at their current rate of pay during school or centre holidays, subject to the Director of Education Services or the Director of the Sunrise Adult Training Centre requiring them to stay as required after their school or centre closes or to return before it re-opens in order to complete closing or opening formalities; - (ii) a temporary teacher shall be paid for any school holiday following the terms which he has worked provided he worked a full term otherwise he will not be entitled to be paid for any part of the school holiday save that in order to receive full pay for the school holiday at the end of the academic year a teacher must have worked continuously throughout the preceding academic year; - (iii) school principals, teachers, and other school staff so designated by the Director of Education Services, and teachers and other programme staff employed at the Sunrise Adult Training Centre, so designated by the Director of the Sunrise Adult Training Centre, who commence work after the start of the academic year, shall receive pro-rated summer leave pay where their contract of employment is less than an academic year in duration;

-- an appointing officer will not unreasonably deny a request for a carry forward of leave if the employee has been prevented from taking leave during the year; - (d) if the employee becomes ill during his annual leave, he will be regarded as being on sick leave during the period of illness in accordance with paragraph 6 of this Schedule; and - (e) on leaving the employment of the government, the employee is entitled to a payment equal to the amount of any annual leave due but not taken on the date employment ceases, and if he has taken annual leave in excess of the entitlement he will refund, by deduction from final salary or wages, the excess number of days' pay.
+- (e) for part-time employees, the full-time employee entitlement pro-rated for the proportion of a full-time position worked; and - (f) for employees on full-time study, no annual leave entitlement but the employee may take normal course vacations while undertaking the course. - (2) The following conditions apply to annual leave entitlements - (a) the annual leave year is the calendar year and the annual entitlement accrues to the employee at the beginning of the year, provided that on first appointment or on leaving the employment of the government, the employee's annual leave entitlement shall be pro-rated to the completed months of service; - (b) the employee may take annual leave at times agreed with his appointing officer; - (c) annual leave must be taken by the end of the annual leave year, except that the appointing officer may approve the carrying forward of leave to the following leave period in such amount as the appointing officer may determine; in making such approvals an appointing officer will not unreasonably deny a request for a carry forward of leave if the employee has been prevented from taking leave during the year; - (d) if the employee becomes ill during his annual leave, he will be regarded as being on sick leave during the period of illness in accordance with paragraph 6 of this Schedule; and - (e) on leaving the employment of the government, the employee is entitled to a payment equal to the amount of any annual leave due but not taken on the date employment ceases, and if he has taken annual leave in excess of the entitlement he will refund, by deduction from final salary or wages, the excess number of days' pay.